By Mark Powers & Shawn McNalis

 Create Critical Interruption Criteria

 Maybe 20% of the interruptions you experience are valid, time-sensitive and truly important enough to displace whatever you are working on.
 The remaining 80% of the interruptions can and should be handled at other times and in structured ways.
-Two proactive ways which help you get a handle on the interruptions in your office are as follows:
+Three proactive ways that help you get a handle on the interruptions in your office are as follows:

 - Create standards for what truly constitutes a valid interruption